sslab-gatech/portal/map-untrusted-for-dma-from-realm.md

 ## Mapping untrusted IPA to the page
-How the fault raised in the realm due to accessing untrusted can be resolved?
+How a fault raised in the realm due to accessing untrusted IPA can be resolved?
-After change_page_range is invoked for the DMA range, the IPA originally used for the DMA is moved to the upper half by changing stage 1 page table of the realm.
-However, accessing this page from the realm through the virtual address should generate the fault, cause there is no s2tt mapping.
+After change_page_range is invoked for the DMA range, the IPA originally used for the DMA is **moved to the upper half** by changing stage 1 page table of the realm.
+However, accessing this page from the realm through the virtual address should generate the fault, because there is no s2tt mapping.
 That is what I described about how the realm allocates untrusted IPA for DMA.
 Then how the host handles the fault generated due to accessing it?

 ### Revisit host for handling fault-ipa
-When we try to remind of how the host handles the fault_ipa, first it checks if there is any memslot translating the fault-ipa (IPA) to HVA.
-If not, it is treated as MMIO and first handled by the kernel.
-If it cannot be handled by the kernel itself, it exits to the user and ask handling the MMIO.
-However, if there is a memslot for the faultin IPA, then the KVM treats the fault-ipa as non-MMIO and tries to generate mapping from the faultin IPA to HPA because memslot can be utilized to retrieve HPA from HVA mapped to the IPA.

-Then what happens after the trusted IPA is translated into untrusted IPA after the RSI to reserve untrusted DMA space for realm?
-Note that the faultin ipa is not exactly same as before because the MSB is set because the realm changes the stage 1 page table.
-Yeah there is a potential chance that this changed IPA could be treated as MMIO address if the entire address including the MSB is used to locate the memslot for the IPA.
-Intuitively, we can assume that the IPA without the MSB would be used make the realm treat it as non-mmio address to generate proper mapping :) But let's to be clear by checking the code!
+When the realm exits, and if its fault-ipa is within untrusted, there could be two reasons of exit.

+1. Realm access MMIO region
+2. Realm access particular DMA memory page for the first time

+Therefore, the first job of the host is to figure out whether the fault happens due to MMIO or accesses that can be resolved by the host.
+Host can determine it by checking **if there is a memslot translating the fault-ipa (IPA) to HVA**.
+If there is no memslot associated with the fault-ipa, it should be handled as MMIO.
+Host KVM tries to handle the MMIO exit by itself in the kernel space first, but if it fails, then it exits to the user and ask handling MMIO.
+See [[].
+However, if there is a memslot for the faultin IPA, it means that the fault-ipa can be mapped to HPA through stage 2 page table.
+However, in the realm case, because KVM cannot manipulate RTT directly, it should invoke RMIs to ask RMM to update RTT on behalf of KVM.
+Wait!
+How KVM can have memslot for faultin IPA?!

+### Memslot used for Trusted IPA will be used to map Untrusted IPA
+Because KVM doesn't know which Untrusted IPA memory region will be used as DMA, it cannot prepare the memslot for Untrusted IPA beforehand.
+However, note that KVM must have the memslot for the Trusted IPA because it should be mapped to HPA.
+You might guess the answer!

+Yeah, as there was a Trusted IPA which has identical address of the Untrusted IPA used for the DMA, except the MSB, KVM reuses the memslot assigned for the previous Trusted IPA.
+Let's check the code.

 ```cpp